All clear given after blowout along natural gas pipeline in southwestern St. Helena Parish; felt 1.5 miles away

 "It sounds like a jet engine," Fry said as he drove away.

-Jacob Pucheu, Sergeant over Regional I Public Affairs for the Louisiana State Police, said this isn't the first time something like this has happened.
+Sergeant Pucheu said this isn't the first time something like this has happened.

 "It's pretty common.
 We actually deal with this pretty frequently throughout the state," Pucheu said.
 "Our hazmat hotline gets calls frequently, and our emergency services troopers respond and make sure the scene is safe."

-The Louisiana State Police Hazardous Materials Section and the Florida Gas Transmission Company responded to the incident and deemed it safe for residents to return just before 1 p.m.
+Multiple agencies responded to secure the area and shut down the line, including the Department of Environmental Quality, the Louisiana State Police Hazardous Materials Section and the Florida Gas Transmission Company.

+"Anytime [things] happen like this, it takes multiple hands on deck to get and make sure everything's safe," Pucheu said.

+It was deemed safe for residents to return to the area just before 1 p.m.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.